Choosing Between Direct Lending and Dealership Financing For Your Auto Loan

 7. Make a list of your desires and rank them in order of importance.

 This goes against the preceding suggestion.
 The first purchase doesn’t have to be the be-all and end-all, but you should still keep an eye on your wish list because this isn’t a procedure that needs to be repeated every 18 months.
 It’s better to pay a little more for the features in a car that you want than to get slapped in the head — and wallet — with buyer’s remorse before you’ve even finished the first tank of gas.
 Spend the extra $40 a month to get what you want – and forgo a couple of Happy Hours in the process.
+The fake ID maker IDTop just released their new 2020 texas fake ID and is now available for sale.
+It has UV and other features.

 6. Do your homework (it’s never been simpler)